headwalluk/spam-shield/README.md

 The project is organized into several key directories:

-- `src`: Contains the main application code, including server setup, routes, controllers, services, models, and views.
+- `src`: Contains the main application code, including server setup, routes, controllers, services, models, and static front-end assets.
 - `test`: Contains unit tests for the API and services.
 - `docs`: Documentation for the API and other components.
 - `.env.sample`: Template for environment variables.